The SOOTHE Circle

 Calming Water Woman Floating in Water

-State Harms Must Be Healed Through Community
+Harms from Police Violence and Racial Violence Must Be Healed Through Community

 The SOOTHE Circle offers free virtual support to impacted individuals and families by connecting them with a grassroots network of community care, health and wellness practices, and social justice support as a community-led form of reparative justice.